-In 2021, due to the Covid Pandemic, Taxpayers are allowed to file their personal 1040 tax return by May 17th without penalties or interest.
-However, this is assuming you pay any remaining taxes in full when you file your 1040 or Extension before May 17th.
+Taxpayers can file their personal 1040 tax return by April 18th without penalties or interest OR they can elect to file an extension.
+However, this is assuming you pay any remaining taxes in full when you file your 1040 or Extension before April 18th.
 So many then ask, how much should I send in with my Extension to avoid any taxes or penalties.

-But what if you STILL do owe taxes for 2020, for whatever reason, and the May 17th deadline is really concerning you?
+But what if you DO owe taxes for 2021, for whatever reason, and the April 18th deadline is really concerning you?

 Here’s what you need to do in order to minimize any penalties and interest:

-- Always file your tax return by October 15th, EVEN IF you can’t pay what you owe
+- Always file your tax return by October 17th, EVEN IF you can’t pay what you owe.

 File an Extension No Matter What!